 Syncing Your Alfred Settings Between Macs

-If you have more than one Mac, you may want to sync your settings so that both Macs have access to the same workflows, snippets, themes, etc that you've taken the time to set up.
+Syncing your Alfred preferences is a convenient way to backup your settings and, if you have more than one Mac, to ensure they all have access to the same workflows, snippets, themes, etc that you've taken the time to set up.

-This guide will take you through the steps required to set up syncing on two Macs using Dropbox.
+This guide will take you through the steps required to set up syncing on two Macs.
+You’ll need:

 Setting up syncing on your primary Mac

-You're now ready to set your sync folder on your first Mac:
+You're now ready to set the sync folder on your first Mac:

 - Launch Alfred's preferences to the Advanced tab.

-- Choose a location within Dropbox where you want to sync your settings (e.g. ~/Dropbox/Alfred/) and click "Set folder and restart Alfred"
+- Choose the location where you want to sync your settings (e.g.

-- Alfred will relaunch, using the settings location you've just set on Dropbox
+- Alfred will relaunch, using the settings location you've just set.

-- You'll see the Dropbox spinning arrows as it syncs your settings to your online account.
-Allow Dropbox to sync fully before starting setup on your second Mac.
+- Your syncing service will provide feedback in the Finder that it is uploading your preferences.
+Allow it to sync fully before starting setup on your second Mac.

 Setting up syncing on your second Mac

-- Check that Dropbox has synced your newly added settings file from your online account (you should see an Alfred.alfredpreferences file in the Dropbox folder you picked)
+- Check that your newly added settings file is available.
+You should see an Alfred.alfredpreferences file in the folder you picked.

-- Find the Dropbox folder in which your first Mac's Alfred.alfredpreferences file is located and click "Set folder and restart Alfred"
+- Find the folder in which your first Mac's Alfred.alfredpreferences file is located and click

 - Once Alfred has restarted, you'll be using your synced settings.

-You can now complete the setup on your second Mac, as a few key settings are individual to each Macs (e.g. your primary Alfred hotkey)
+You can now complete the setup on your second Mac, as a few key settings are individual to each Mac (e.g. your primary Alfred hotkey).

-Most of your Alfred settings are synchronised between your Macs, but certain settings are deliberately not synced to allow you to customise each one (e.g. your home and work Mac) to use context-relevant settings, like a different colour theme or home folder.
+If you've configured syncing, most of your Alfred settings are shared between your Macs.
+Certain settings are deliberately treated independently to allow you to customise each Mac (e.g. home and work) to use context-relevant settings, like a different colour theme or search scope.

 - Currently selected theme (allows different theme per Mac)